 Mr. Jacob’s recent representations include:

-- representing major PPS-exempt dedicated cancer center with TEFRA adjustment requests before the MAC and CMS and appeals before the PRRB
+- representing major Prospective Payment System-exempt dedicated cancer center with TEFRA (Tax Equity and Fiscal Responsibility Act) adjustment requests before the MAC (Medicare Administrative Contractor) and Centers for Medicare and Medicaid and with appeals before the PRRB

 - representing groups of California hospitals before the PRRB challenging the statewide application and calculation of the rural floor budget neutrality adjustment

 - providing compliance and privacy counsel to the nation’s largest e-prescription network